ba2542/D3-NYC-Region-Mapping-Exploration/README.md

 }
 ```

-**Part C: Pause with the data and create a style guide for the different geographic objects**
+**Part C: Create a style guide for the different geographic objects that you will create**

 In this visualization, I am creating a black area object for each precinct.
 Since this is the default, there is no need to specify fill.
 However, on the hover mouse event, I want to make the area red.
 This can be done in the style section with the following technique: